 Over the last twenty years, millions of dollars have been spent to learn more about how Testosterone Replacement for Men affects patients.
 Some studies have correlated Prescription Testosterone Therapy with an increased incidence of stroke and heart attack.
-While more research needs to be conducted, further studies, along with additional analysis of the results of those studies, have shown that Testosterone Replacement Therapy, when used judiciously and efficiently, is much safer than these studies make it appear.
+While more research needs to be conducted, further studies, along with an additional analysis of the results of those studies, have shown that Testosterone Replacement Therapy (TRT), when used judiciously and efficiently, is much safer than these studies make it appear.

 For example, many of the patients in these earlier studies took doses of Testosterone which were too high or were not sufficiently assessed for risk before treatment began.
 The goal of Low-T Treatment is to restore Testosterone Levels to the lower range of normal.
 When working with a Men’s Clinic, it’s essential to use Testosterone as directed and to work with a reputable clinic.
-It’s important to monitor Testosterone Levels periodically and assess the effects of treatment every six months to watch for any potential underlying issues.
+It’s vital to monitor Testosterone Levels periodically and assess the effects of treatment every six months to watch for any potential underlying issues.
 Testosterone can do wonders for body composition, mood, and libido, but it’s important to make sure that Testosterone Treatments are providing their benefits without putting long-term health at risk.

 Should You Choose Testosterone Replacement Therapy for Men?